dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     postgresql   Bound     pvc-6c348fbb-4e9d-11e7-970e-0a9938370404   15Gi       RWO           4m

 !!!
 Tip "Why did this even work?"
-    If you paid close attention you likely noticed that the PVC in the template does not specify a particular *StorageClass*.
-This still yields a PV deployed because our *StorageClass* has actually been defined as the system-wide default.
-PVCs that don't specify a *StorageClass* will use the default class.
+    If you paid close attention you likely noticed that the PVC in the template does not specify a particular `StorageClass`.
+This still yields a PV deployed because our `StorageClass` has actually been defined as the system-wide default.
+PVCs that don't specify a `StorageClass` will use the default class.

 Now go ahead and try out the application.
-The overview page in the OpenShift UI will tell you the `route` which has been deployed as well.
+The overview page in the OpenShift UI will tell you the `route` which has been deployed as well (the http://... link in the upper right hand corner).
 Use it and append `/articles` to the URL to get to the actual app.

 &#8680; Otherwise get it on the CLI like this: